luvksahu/To-Do-List-App/README.md

 # To Do List App

-#### This is an Android App developed using Python and API integration.
-We can search for the meaning of any word in English which is done using API.
-This has an attractive UI including the animations on the Splash Screen.
+#### This is an Android App developed using MVVM architecture, Room database.

 <div>
 <img  src="res/" alt="luvksahu" height="480" width="260" display:inline/>